Vancouverism: Aesthetics

 One principle associated with Vancouverism, as evidenced by planning policy, involves protecting "view corridors".
 Vancouver's "View Protection Guidelines" were approved in 1989 and amended in 1990, establishing height limits to protect views of the North Shore Mountains.
 This approach, while credited with preserving the city's scenic backdrop, has been criticized for lessening visual interest and failing to represent the city's contemporary image.
 In response, Council commissioned a "Skyline Study" in 1997 which concluded that Vancouver's skyline would benefit from the addition of a handful of buildings exceeding current height limits, to add visual interest to Vancouver's skyline.

 A study found that opportunities for such buildings were restricted due to a limited number of large development sites in the downtown.
 Eight years later, five of the seven sites identified for higher buildings had been planned or developed.
 The tallest of the new buildings is the Living Shangri-La hotel/residential tower, which was completed in 2008, and stands 201 metres (659 ft) tall (62 stories).

 Transportation Infrastructure

 Vancouver's street grid is finely-meshed, with mid-block lanes, which has allowed the city to easily densify and promotes walkability.
-The overhead, visible, grade separated SkyTrain (Vancouver) transit system is an integral part of the aesthetic of Vancouverism, as it promotes a healthy lifestyle.
+The overhead, visible, grade separated SkyTrain transit system is an integral part of the aesthetic of Vancouverism.